The White House Reportedly Asked Pentagon To Draw Up Military Plans To Strike Iran, Leaving It ‘Rattled’

 “According to the mullahs in Tehran, we are ‘the Great Satan,’ lord of the underworld, master of the raging inferno,” Bolton told the audience at the event.

-“So, I might imagine they would take me seriously when I assure them today: If you cross us, our allies, or our partners; if you harm our citizens; if you continue to lie, cheat, and deceive, yes, there will indeed be hell to pay.
+If you cross us, our allies, or our partners; if you harm our citizens; if you continue to lie, cheat, and deceive, yes, there will indeed be hell to pay.

 The murderous regime and its supporters will face significant consequences if they do not change their behavior.
 Let my message today be clear: we are watching, and we will come after you.”